Skip to main content

 • Description

-• Data Governance fields:
+• Model Governance fields:

 • dbt-enabled fields:

 • Meta fields - users can include many kinds of metadata (e.g., owner, medallion status, department) under the dbt meta tag.
-To do so, mark the "Include as dbt meta" checkbox on any Data Governance field.
+To do so, mark the "Include as dbt meta" checkbox on any Model Governance field.

 • Standard dbt properties - dbt source and model properties (e.g., tests, freshness, docs) will be available as pre-configured fields in the database documentation and will be available to users on all Enterprise plans.